U. R. Bhat

 Ullal Ravindra "U. R." Bhat is a noted economic columnist of India.
 He had his education in IIT Kanpur.
 He joined Indian Bank and quit to start a career in financial investments.
 He worked in Jardine Fleming India as head of the country operations.
 He is a regular at NDTV Profit Television channel.
 He works for Dalton Capital Advisors (India) Pvt.
 Ltd. He is also a director of Karnataka Bank.
-He belongs to Shivalli Brahmin community.
+He belongs to tulu speaking Shivalli Madhva Brahmin community.